l7mp/mc-wan/README.md

 multi-cluster fleet, we create a service whose endpoints contain the externally reachable IP address of the corresponding EW gateway.

-In the running example, we represent the EW gateway of cluster-1 on the sender side with the below selector-less service and the corresponding Endpoint object.
+In the running example, we represent the EW gateway of cluster-1 on the sender side with the a dummy service and the corresponding Endpoint object.

 1. We create a dummy service that will represent the IP address(es) of the EW gateways on the remote clusters (cluster-1 for now).
 Note that the service deliberately has [no